Pedromaia26/LAPR2-ISEP/docs/SprintB/US7_CreateEmployee/US7.md

 * **AC1:** "Each user must have a single role defined in the system."
 * **AC2:** "The "auth" component available on the repository must be reused (without modifications)."
+* **AC3:** "The employee ID should be generated from the initials of the employee name and should include a number.
+The number has 5 digits and is increases automatically when a new employee is registered in the system."

 ### 1.4.
 Found out Dependencies